 State leads include employees in the state Medicaid office, the state intellectual disability authority, and the state mental health authority that are involved with the state's PASRR program.
-The contact information for the PASRR state leads (below) was last updated on March 13, 2018.
+The contact information for the PASRR state leads (below) was last updated on May 21, 2018.

-March 2018 PASRR Webinar Topic: PASRR 101 Speaker: Dr. Ed Kako, director of the PASRR Technical Assistance Center (PTAC) Date: Wednesday, February 13th, 2018 Time: 1 - 2:30PM Eastern
+June 2018 PASRR Webinar Topic: The 30th Anniversary of PASRR Speaker: Frank Tetrick, consultant for the PASRR Technical Assistance Center (PTAC) Date: Tuesday, June 12th, 2018 Time: 1 - 2:30 PM Eastern

 A Level II evaluation may be halted if the person has a diagnosis solely of dementia, or a diagnosis of dementia in combination with a non-PASRR disability.
 However, a Level II evaluation should not be halted if a PASRR disability has not yet been ruled out.

 According to 42 CFR 483.102(b), a disorder qualifies as a mental illness (MI) for PASRR purposes if it satisfies three major criteria:

 The Code of Federal Regulations (CFR) provides no specific guidance related to retention of PASRR records, but it does make clear that retention of PASRR records is a requirement.
 The basis of the requirement is addressed in two areas cited a

 Although Nursing Facilities (NFs) are primarily responsible for helping individuals transition to the community, PASRR can play a vital role in helping NFs develop individualized plans of care that support successful transition.

 There is a common misconception about this.
 The simple answer is "no" -- a test of intellectual functioning (IQ test) is not required by PASRR regulations.